AgileRL/AgileRL/docs/multi_agent_training/index.rst

 Configuring Network Architectures
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Network architectures in multi-agent settings are configured in the same way as single-agent settings through the ``net_config`` argument of an algorithm.
 The main
-difference lies in the ability to pass this in as a nested dictionary including the configurations for individual sub-agents or groups of agents that are homogeneous.
+difference lies in the ability to pass this in as a nested dictionary including the configurations for individual agents or groups of agents that are homogeneous.
-In other words, instead of passing in ``net_config`` as the arguments to an individual ``EvolvableNetwork``, users can choose to pass the configurations to the different
+In other words, instead of passing in ``net_config`` as the arguments to an individual ``EvolvableNetwork``, users can choose to pass the configurations to the networks
-sub-agent networks in an algorithm.
+of different agents / agent groups in an algorithm.

 If we have a setting with the following possible agents with their respective observation and action spaces: